 Teen Farm Fellowship

-Fostering future thought leadership in agriculture and sustainability.
+Fostering future thought leaders in agriculture and sustainability.

-This is a challenging and rewarding experience, as well as an excellent paid opportunity, for teens considering a future in agriculture, horticulture, botany, ecology, climate science, agricultural (or environmental) education, or any other field that requires well-developed group communication and leadership skills.
+This is a challenging yet rewarding paid opportunity for teens interested in agriculture, horticulture, ecology, climate science, education, or any field that values collaboration, communication, and leadership.

 Why this program?